namphan2599/unravel123/README.md

-## Judge: "I sentence you to the maximum punishment..."
-Me (thinking): "Please be death, please be death..."
-Judge: "Learn Java!"
-Me: "Damn."
+## Your momma is so fat, you need to switch to NTFS to store a picture of her.